Defective4/vcd4j/README.md

 # Roadmap
 - [ ] Support for multiple scopes
 - [ ] Better VCD simulation accuracy
-- [ ] Better handlinh of malformed VCD files
+- [ ] Better handling of malformed VCD files

 # Contributing
 All contributions are welcome!